Classification of inductive limits of 1-dimensional NCCW complexes: The functor

 An alternative picture of $\Cu^\sim(A)$ for $A$ unital which we will find convenient to have is as the ordered semigroup of formal differences $[a]-e$, with $[a]\in \Cu(A)$ and $e\in \Cu(A)$ a compact element.
-Since for every compact element $e$ there exists $e'\in \Cu(A)$ such that $e+e'=n[1]$ for some $n$ (by Lemma \ref{algebraicorder}) this ordered semigroup coincides with the above defined semigroup of formal differences $[a]-n[1]$.
+Since for every compact element $e$ there exists $e'\in \Cu(A)$ such that $e+e'=n[1]$ for some $n$ (by Lemma \ref{algebraicorder}), this ordered semigroup coincides with the above defined semigroup of formal differences $[a]-n[1]$.
 Since the compact elements of $\Cu(A)$ are intrinsically determined by its order structure, $\Cu^\sim(A)$ is completely determined by $\Cu(A)$ if $A$ is unital.
-If in addition $A$ is stably finite (in particular if $A$ has stable rank 1), then the compact elements of $\Cu(A)$ are the same as the Cuntz classes $[p]$ with $p$ a projection (see \cite[Theorem 3.5]{brown-ciuperca}).
-Thus, in this case we may view $\Cu^\sim(A)$ as the ordered semigroup of formal differences $[a]-[p]$, with $p\in A\otimes\mathcal K$ a projection.
+A similar argument shows that $\Cu^\sim(A)$ may also be viewed as the ordered semigroup of formal differences $[a]-[p]$, with $[a]\in \Cu(A)$ and $p\in A\otimes\mathcal K$ a projection (because projections are also complemented, i.e., $[p]+[p']=n[1]$ for some projection $p'$ and $n\in \N$).

 Let us now define the ordered semigroup $\Cu^\sim(A)$ for an arbitrary C$^*$-algebra $A$.
 Let $\pi\colon A^\sim\to \C$ denote the quotient map from the unitization of $A$ onto $\C$.
 This map induces a morphism